 1. Minnehaha Falls at Minnehaha Regional Park

-You can’t beat Minnehaha for majesty or accessibility.
+Are dogs allowed at Minnehaha Falls?
+Heck yeah, they are!
+You can’t beat dog-friendly Minnehaha for majesty or accessibility.
 The 53-foot falls are located right in Minneapolis, with plenty of parking and paved trails that make it easy as heck to arrive by paw or bike.
 Take the staircase down to a landing that’s perfect for a photoshoot, or just enjoy the falls from the overlook up top, without setting foot on a single trail or stair.

 While you’re in the neighborhood, four-legged falls-peepers can enjoy Minnehaha Dog Park, dog-friendly gardens, and more.
 The two-legged members of your party can scarf a shrimp po’ boy from Sea Salt Eatery before heading home.

 2. Wolf Creek Falls at Banning State Park

 Your noble wolf (or rolly polly Pug) will love Wolf Creek Falls.
 A rocky but quick 1.5-mile out-and-back trail takes you to this secluded gem, which is situated at the meeting point of Wolf Creek and the Kettle River.
 It’s small, just 12 feet, but surrounded by sandstone cliffs and rocky shore that makes you feel like you’ve stumbled on your own little secret corner of Minnesota.
 Bring a picnic!